KevinAst/action-u/docs/shapes.md

 ## ActionStruct Shapes

-The shape of the ActionStruct shape is ultimatly an app-specific requirement.
+The shape of the {{book.api.ActionStruct}} shape is ultimatly an app-specific requirement.

-We have a lot of flexibility in how we organize our ActionStruct.
+We have a lot of flexibility in how we organize our
+{{book.api.ActionStruct}}.
+For example, {{book.api.ActionNodes}}
-For example, ActionNodes (i.e. action creators) can even contain sub-structure.
+(i.e. action creators) can even contain sub-structure.
 As a result, we could define the two actions *(from our prior example)* by **removing the `display` nomenclature**, making the `userMsg` node an action creator, that in turn holds other structure:

  - `actions.userMsg(msg)`
  - `actions.userMsg.close()`